Contribution to Thought Leadership

 Sunshine Council Business Council has established a consistent record of success as a regional leader since 2010.

-Over the past eight years SCBC has drawn attention to topics that tightly link to our key focuses of investment, infrastructure and employment.
+Over the past ten years SCBC has drawn attention to topics that tightly link to our key focuses of investment, infrastructure and employment.

 Here is a reminder of some of the areas we have stimulated, and sometime provoked, community discussion about which we have supported with SCBC commissioned research and forums/conferences: